 You can buy Piles care (pack of 2) for Rs.
 549 from Dr. Vaidya's New Age Ayurved.

 Ayurved provides us with a vast repository of information on anal fissures, with the earliest mention of the condition in the Sushrutha Samhitha dating back about 3,500 years ago.
 Described as Parikartika, the condition is also described in Bruhatrayees and other classical texts.

 In some of these texts it is described as a complication from Bastikarma and Virechana procedures, but in general dietary and lifestyle causes are recognized as major contributing factors.
 Frequent and chronic constipation or diarrhoea are the most common causes of anal fissures, typically resulting from poor dietary choices and a sedentary lifestyle.
 Ayurvedic treatment for fissures addresses these underlying causes and also includes measures to promote healing and relieve the condition.

-Treatment for fissures in Ayurveda includes a combination of internal medications and topical applications.
+Treatment for fissures in Ayurved includes a combination of internal medications and topical applications.
 Most of these treatments can be administered at home, but severe cases may require greater intervention.
-Ayurveda also provides us with more complex solutions involving some of the earliest recorded surgical techniques.
+Ayurved also provides us with more complex solutions involving some of the earliest recorded surgical techniques.

 Ayurvedic Treatment for Fissures at Home

 If you’re looking for the best Ayurvedic cure for fissures, there’s no shortage of Ayurvedic home remedies for fissure as well as herbal medicines that treat fissures.
 These can be broadly divided into internal medications and external applications.